Contributor biographies

 Caroline O’Donnell

 Caroline O’Donnell, from Derry, Northern Ireland, is the Edgar A. Tafel Professor of Architecture and former Chair of the Department of Architecture at Cornell University.
 At Cornell, she also leads the Ecological Action Lab, researching and producing ecological design and theory.
-O’Donnell is a licensed architect and sole principal of CODA, winner of MoMA/PS1's Young Architects Program in 2013.
-Publications include: Niche Tactics: Generative Relationships between Architecture and Site, Routledge (2015); The Architecture of Waste: Design for a Circular Economy: Ed.
+O’Donnell is a licensed architect and the sole principal of CODA, winner of MoMA/PS1's Young Architects Program in 2013.
+Publications include: Niche Tactics: Generative Relationships between Architecture and Site, Routledge (2015); The Architecture of Waste: Design for a Circular Economy, Ed.
 Caroline O’Donnell and Dillon Pranger, Routledge (2019), and Werewolf: The Architecture of Lunacy, Shapeshifting, and Material Metamorphosis, Caroline O’Donnell and José Ibarra, AR+D/ORO Publications (2022).

 Catriona (Cate) Sandilands